Sentinelese: Colonial period

 During a late summer monsoon in October 1867, the Indian merchant-vessel Nineveh foundered on the reef off North Sentinel.
-All the passengers and crew reached the beach safely, but as they proceeded for their breakfast on the third day, they were subject to a sudden assault by a group of naked, short-haired, red-painted islanders with arrows that were probably iron-tipped.
+All the passengers and crew reached the beach safely, but as they proceeded for their breakfast on the third day, they were suddenly assaulted by a group of naked, short-haired, red-painted islanders with arrows.
 The captain, who fled in the ship's boat, was found days later by a brig and the Royal Navy sent a rescue party to the island.
 Upon arrival, the party discovered that the survivors had managed to repel the attackers with sticks and stones and that they had not reappeared.

 The first recorded visit to the island by a colonial officer was by Jeremiah Homfray in 1867.
 He recorded seeing naked islanders catching fish with bows and arrows, and was informed by the Great Andamanese that they were Jarawas.

-In 1880, in an effort to establish contact with the Sentinelese, Royal Navy officer Maurice Vidal Portman, who was serving as a colonial administrator to the Andaman and Nicobar Islands, led an armed group of Europeans along with convict-orderlies and Andamanese trackers (whom they had already befriended) to North Sentinel Island.
+In 1880, in an effort to establish contact with the Sentinelese, the Royal Navy officer Maurice Vidal Portman, who was serving as a colonial administrator to the Andaman and Nicobar Islands, led an armed group of Europeans along with convict-orderlies and Andamanese trackers (whom they had already befriended) to North Sentinel Island.
 On their arrival, the islanders fled into the treeline.
 After several days of futile search, during which they found abandoned villages and paths, Portman's men captured six people: an elderly man, a woman and four children.
 The man and woman died of illness shortly after their arrival in Port Blair and the children began to fall ill as well.
 Portman hurriedly sent the children back to North Sentinel Island with a large quantity of gifts in an attempt to establish friendly relations.
 Portman visited the island again in 1883, 1885 and 1887.

 In 1896, a convict escaped from the penal colony on Great Andaman Island on a makeshift raft and drifted across to the North Sentinel beach.
 His body was discovered by a search party some days later with several arrow-piercings and a cut throat.
 The party recorded that they did not see any islanders.